mifi/lossless-cut/README.md

 ## Supported formats

-Since LosslessCut is based on Chromium and uses the HTML5 video player, not all ffmpeg supported formats will be supported.
+Since LosslessCut is based on Chromium and uses the HTML5 video player, not all ffmpeg supported formats will be supported directly.
 The following formats/codecs should generally work: MP4, MOV, WebM, MKV, OGG, WAV, MP3, AAC, H264, Theora, VP8, VP9
 For more information about supported formats / codecs, see https://www.chromium.org/audio-video.

-Note that the MPEG TS format is not supported.
-See known issues.
+**New in v1.11.0:** Unsupported files can now be remuxed (fast) or encoded (slow) to a friendly format/codec from the `File` menu.
+A processed version of the file will then be opened in the player.
+The cut operation will still be performed using the original file as input.
+This allows for potentially opening any file that ffmpeg is able to decode.

 ## Typical workflow
 - Drag drop a video file into player to load or use <kbd>⌘</kbd>/<kbd>CTRL</kbd>+<kbd>O</kbd>.